pythonpete32/osx-scripts/README.md

 ## 🚀 Usage

-Simply open one of the scripts in `./src`, modify the paraeters and run with
+Simply open one of the scripts in `./src`, modify the parameters and run with

 ```bash
 bun src/client/installAdminPlugin.ts